surveycto/conjoint/extras/use-case-details.md

 # Sample form use case details

-(Is there a link to this anywhere?)

-(This doc does an excellent job starting to explain conjoint analysis, but I think it can go a bit further, and discuss how the attributes and levels actually are used.)

 This sample form demonstrates how to use the conjoint field plug-in to ease implementation of conjoint (discrete choice) analysis within SurveyCTO.
 Our example explores preferences relating to sandwiches.

 Our sandwiches are made up of: